- Prior to making delicious craft chocolate, Co-Founders Adam Dick and Dustin Taylor used to be boat makers!

 Our mission is to simply make the best chocolate we can.
 We are committed to making single origin chocolate using only cacao and cane sugar.
 We are also driven to be constantly improving our process, even as we grow and increase production

 - When did you start your company — and with whom?
 How many are there of you?

 Adam Dick and Dustin Taylor started Dick Taylor Craft Chocolate in November 2010.

 - Where do you want to go next?
 New bars?
 New beans?
 New markets?

 We are constantly struggling to keep up with an ever-increasing demand, while not sacrificing quality.
 Currently we are developing a range of limited edition bars sourcing hard to find or exotic small lots of fine cacao.
 We are also working on expanding distribution to Europe and beyond.

 - How did you source your beans?

 There has never been a formula for sourcing beans for us.
 Each and every origin has a different story of how we came in contact with it.
-It can range from direct outreach or contact with farmers and some times it is a lead passed on from another chocolate maker.
-It always involves, however, getting samples and then running them through a series of internal evaluations to determine not only fermentation quality etc, but also the flavor potential of the beans.
+It can range from direct outreach or contact with farmers and sometimes it is a lead passed on from another chocolate maker.
+It always involves, however, getting samples and then running them through a series of internal evaluations to determine not only fermentation quality etc, but also the flavour potential of the beans.

 - What is your favourite food?
 Wine?
 Other chocolate makers?